dosreislab/mcmc3r/README.md

 ```

 ## Marginal likelihood calculation
-The package can be used to prepare control files for marginal likelihood calculation with MCMCtree to, for example, select the relaxed-clock model.
+The package can be used to prepare control files for marginal likelihood calculation with MCMCtree and BPP, to, for example, select the relaxed-clock model.
 Marginal likelihood calculation can be carried out by the thermodynamic integration or stepping-stones methods.
 A tutorial is available [here](https://dosreislab.github.io/2017/10/24/marginal-likelihood-mcmc3r.html).

 ## Working with quantitative morphological characters
 The package is also useful for working with quantitative morphological characters.
 It can: